klamike/condor-tune/README.md

 # condor-tune

 > [!WARNING]
 > This project is not actively maintained.
 It was written with Ray Tune 1.11.0 and HTCondor 9.5.0.
-Since then, several vulnerabilities have been discovered in Ray (CVE-2023-6019/6020/6021). `requirements.txt` has been updated to grab the latest version of Ray and HTCondor, though Ray's Tune API is likely to have changed.
+Since then, several vulnerabilities have been discovered (and [patched](https://www.anyscale.com/blog/update-on-ray-cves-cve-2023-6019-cve-2023-6020-cve-2023-6021-cve-2023-48022-cve-2023-48023)) in Ray. `requirements.txt` has been updated to grab the latest version of Ray and HTCondor, though Ray's Tune API is likely to have changed.

 This example project demonstrates the `condor-tune` framework for hyperparameter optimization.
 It comes from an application in ML for